pirateyoho/GATKVariantAnalysisRNASeq/README.md

 The 'List of filenames for GenomicsDBImport.txt' file was created for ease of pasting in -V {file1} -V {file2} -V {file3} etc. for the gatk GenomicsDBImport tool.

+The 'CanFam31_Rename_chromosomes.txt' is required by the 16-CanFam31_Rename_chroms.sh script to fix the format of the chromosome names in the broad_umass_canid_variants.1.2.vcf.gz file linked below.

 WES_filenames_version3.txt contains a list of .fastq filenames for whole exome sequencing data on normal canine blood.

 Other required files include: